 Summary of Romans

-The book of Roman is a masterfully written exposition on grace.
-This letter to the believers in Rome has changed the hearts of many as they read and understand the wonderful truths nestled inside.
-Paul wrote this letter to these Christians to explain his revelation of grace.
+The Book of Romans is a masterfully written exposition on God’s grace and the righteousness that comes by grace through faith.
+This book (a letter) is the foundation of the entire Christian faith and has changed the hearts of many as they read and understand the wonderful truths nestled inside.

 Romans 1 covers Paul’s introduction to the book of Romans as well as building a case against the entire world that we were guilty before God.
 The reason for writing the book of Romans was to share the gospel and teach that our righteousness comes by faith in Jesus Christ apart from what we can do to earn it.